relayphp/relayphp.github.io/index.md

 Your middleware logic should follow this pattern:

-- Receive the incoming request and response objects from the previous middleware as parameters, along with the next middleware as a callable.
+- Receive the request and response objects from the previous middleware as parameters, along with the next middleware as a callable.

 - Optionally modify the received request and response as desired.